agoel00/ObjectPredictor/README.md

 Neural Network trained on Quick, Draw! dataset by google.
 It is trained using Keras and achieved around 88% test accuracy.

+The neural network as saved and served using TensorFlowJS.
+Everything runs client-side!

 # License
 MIT